 With that established, now let’s take a quick look at these graphs.

 For some reason, Yates, whom Deepti referred to support her argument of schools driving transmissions, moved his denotations (black vertical lines) to the left away from the important dates in question.
 I have therefore placed red lines where his black lines should be.
-What’s important to focus on is the black horizontal line signifying the “Under 20” age group therefore the school cohort.
+What’s important to focus on is the black line that runs from left to right signifying the “Under 20” age group, therefore the school cohort.